Tryfon Tzanetis: International career

 He wore once the jersey of Greece on 25 May 1949, against Italy B in a 2–3 defeat, with Tzanetis coming from the bench on the 46th minute.

 Managerial career

-In 1950 after his playing days were over, Tzanetis took up coaching Egaleo in the first division of Athens for a season before returning to AEK Athens.
+In 1951 after his playing days were over, Tzanetis took up coaching Egaleo in the first division of Athens for a season before returning to AEK Athens.

-He assumed the position of the coach of AEK in many periods during the 50s and the 60s (1951, 1954, 1956, 1961 and 1965), winning the Greek Cup in 1966.
+He assumed the position of the manager of AEK in many periods during the 50s and the 60s (1951, 1957, 1961 and 1965), winning the Greek Cup in 1966.

 Tzanetis also coached Apollon Athens which was the last club of his career.
 He was also a selector of the Greece military national football team, where he won the World Military Cup in 1962.
-From 1960 to 1964 (in two different periods) he was the coach of Greece with a record of 5 wins, 1 draw and 5 losses.
+From 1960 to 1964 (in two different periods) he was the manager of Greece with a record of 5 wins, 1 draw and 5 losses.

 After football

 Tzanetis had a wife named Lela and two kids, Manolis and Mary.
 He identified on the pitch and in life with Kleanthis Maropoulos, with whom he remained friends and partners in a sporting goods store in the center of Athens, until the end of the latter's life, in 1991.
 Seven years later, Tzanetis died.